Protect your iPhone from threats

 Besides ~/Library, you can also visit these locations to look for Other files you might want to delete:

-Right-click on any files or folders you want to remove and select Move to Trash.
+Right-click any files or folders you want to remove and select Move to Trash (or Move to Bin).

-If you’re still set on manually deleting Other files on your Mac, here’s a quick list to help you get started clearing out space on your disk:
+If you’re still set on manually deleting Other or System Data files on your Mac, here’s a quick list to help you get started clearing out space on your disk:

 Cached files are temporary files that your Mac uses to save time when you open an app again or revisit a website in your browser.
 Periodically clearing your cached files removes any unnecessary or outdated data that may be taking up space.